 - Judges will look for clear, original essays that are logically organized and well-supported.

 Due to the popularity of social media and the ability to reach a wide number of people to educate them about mesothelioma, this year’s contest will include a public voting aspect.
-The judges will select the top 10 essays through the criteria listed above.
-The top five finalists will then have an opportunity to use social media to help determine their final placement.
-The finalists in positions six through 10 will be honorable mention winners and will be notified after the public voting period close.
-Honorable mention winners will not be selected by votes.
+The judges will select the top 4 essays through the criteria listed above.
+The top four finalists will then have an opportunity to use social media to help determine their final placement.

-A page will be created on MesotheliomaHelp.net for the essays.
+A page will be created on MesotheliomaHelp.org for the essays.
 A link to the essays will be provided to the finalists when they are notified of their placement.

-The top five winners will be notified on Oct.
-28 and will have three weeks to garner votes for their essays and to request citations (links) from other academic sources.
+The top four winners will be notified on the dates found on the sidebar on the right and will have three weeks to garner votes for their essays and to request citations (links) from other academic sources.
 Finalists should encourage their friends and families to read their essays through sharing on Facebook, Google+ or via Twitter postings.
 A specific #hashtag will be used to track the activity.